Bergmann89/xsd-parser/README.md

 ## Next

-- Make the whole name generation and formatting customizable
+- Make the whole name generation and formatting customizable.
+- Split the whole code base into two crates (`xsd-parser` and `xsd-parser-types`) to make the dependency handling for all dependent crates easier.

 ## Version 1.3